ogdendavis/clenrichment/README.md

 ### Objectives
 * Students will understand what JavaScript is, and the role it plays in modern web applications
 * Students will be able to write working JavaScript code in the console of their web browser
-* Students will be able to select and modify an HTML element using JavaScript in the console

 ### Methods
 Students will read an article and follow along with the suggested activities in their browser console to learn the basics.
 Then, students will apply these skills on the course site as instructed in today's worksheet.